ARTICLE 1. - Name

 d. propositions of the Committee or the members notified in the convocation of the meeting.

 3. Other General Meetings shall be held as often as the Committee deems such is advisable.

 4. Furthermore the Committee shall be obliged upon request of at least such a number of members as is entitled to cast one/tenth part of the votes, to convene the General Meeting on a term not exceeding four weeks.
 If the request is not met within fourteen days, the petitioners may proceed to convocation themselves, by notification pursuant to article 15 or by advertisement in at least one international newspaper which is often read.

-1. All members of the association and all patrons shall have access to the General Meeting.
-Suspended members shall not have access.
+1. All members, associate members and patrons shall have access to the General Meeting.
+Suspended members, suspended associate members or suspended patrons shall not have access.

 2. The General Meeting shall decide with respect to admission of other persons than those referred to in paragraph 1.